Quality Legal Services at Affordable Rates

 FEDERAL CIVIL DISTRICT COURT CASES AND APPEALS

-Proceedings: Represented one of several defendants from inception through post-trial motions; 5-week jury trial
+Proceedings: Represented one of several defendants from inception of case through a 5-week jury trial and post-trial motions

 were properly dismissed by the district court)